sindresorhus/ky/readme.md

 ### Streaming request bodies

-To send a [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) as the request body, you must pass `duplex: 'half'` per the [Fetch spec](https://fetch.spec.whatwg.org/#dom-requestinit-duplex).
-Ky can't set this automatically as it changes request semantics for all requests, not just streaming ones.
+You can pass a [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) as the request body.
+Ky sets the `duplex: 'half'` option required by the [Fetch spec](https://fetch.spec.whatwg.org/#dom-requestinit-duplex) for you in environments with [request stream support](https://caniuse.com/wf-fetch-request-streams).

 ```js
 import ky from 'ky';